Social Research and Analysis (MA) – STEM Designated Degree Program

 - Is there any further information we should consider in assessing your candidacy?

-- Letters of Recommendation: Letters of Recommendation: Two (2) letters of recommendation, from persons qualified to evaluate the applicant’s promise of academic achievement and potential for professional growth.
+- Letters of Recommendation (Optional): You may optionally submit up to two (2) letters of recommendation, from persons qualified to evaluate the applicant’s promise of academic achievement and potential for professional growth.
+However, we do encourage applicants with an undergraduate GPA below a 3.0 to consider submitting at least one recommendation letter.

 If you have any general questions regarding the application process and requirements, please email or call us: